eshaaneshaan/2FA/README.md

 Instructions to use:

 1. Make sure you have two Github accounts (if you don't have a second account, use mail.com to make a second email address and create a new github account with it)
-2. Create two repositories with your main account: One private repo and one public repo
+2. Create two repositories with your accounts: One private repo (with your second account) and one public repo (with your main)
 3. Add both your main and your second Github accounts to the private repo, but only add your main account as a contributor to the public repo
 4. Clone this repository with this command ```git clone https://github.com/eshaaneshaan/2FA ~/.2FA && cd ~/.2FA```
 5. Log into your Github CLI with ```gh auth login``` using your SECOND account